saloot/NeuralNetworkTomography/Codes Used in Papers/InverseNeural/README.md

 The above example is showing that neurons *10*, *13* and *2* has fired at times *4*ms, *12*ms and *25*ms, respectively.

 ### Step 2: Running the Inference Algorithm
+Assuming we have generated the data using the previous step, all we have to do is to type the folloding commands in the Terminal (within the `Codes` folder) with the same list of options.
+For general **recurrent** networks, we run

+    $ python Inference_Tomography.py [options]

+and for **feedforward** networks, we run

+    $ python Inference_Tomography_FF.py [options]

 ### Options List